glennj/exercism.io/javascript/bird-watcher/README.md

 ## Introduction

 The for loop is one of the most commonly used statements to repeatedly execute some logic.
-In JavaScript it consists of the `for` keyword, a _header_ wrapped in round brackets and a code block that contains the _body_ of the loop wrapped in curly brackets.
+In JavaScript, it consists of the `for` keyword, a _header_ wrapped in round brackets and a code block that contains the _body_ of the loop wrapped in curly brackets.

 ```javascript
 for (initialization; condition; step) {